 Speaking of musicians, a pioneer of ragtime music and Broadway star, Ernest Hogan, grew up in Bowling Green's Shake Rag district and is honored with a historical marker in front of the nearby Historic RailPark & Train Museum.

 State Street High School — The gym from the former State Street High School still stands across the street from the George Washington Carver Center.
 State Street High School was the first public school for African Americans in Bowling Green.
 Built in 1885, it had 411 students in eight grades by the following year.
 Students achieved many successes in academics and athletics — more than half of the graduating class of 1929 went to college.State Street School Gym

 Learn more about other buildings and homes that are part of the Shake Rag Historic District — and then check out some of the new businesses in the neighborhood.Shake Rag Barber Shop

 Need a haircut or shave?
 Just want to chat with the locals?
 Make an appointment at Shake Rag Barber Shop or its adjacent beauty salon, 301 State St. This barbershop is also becoming a cornerstone in the neighborhood.
 You can also see new murals next to the barbershop, including a “World Peace Mural” by Renda Writer on the back of the neighboring Fountain Square Players' building.

 Bowling Green’s newest brewery Gasper Brewing Co. opened in early 2021 at 302 State St.

-For more information and exhibits about local Black history, plan a future visit to the African American Museum of Bowling Green, located on the edge of WKU's campus, or visit its website.
+For more information and exhibits about local Black history, plan a future visit to the African American Museum of Bowling Green, located on the edge of WKU's campus.
 The museum is open by appointment.

 Additionally, the SEEK Museum in Russellville offers six historic buildings on two sites that have been restored to tell the unique and buried stories of the area.